GSDA: Generative Adversarial Network-based Semi-Supervised Data Augmentation for Ultrasound Image Classification: Results and analysis

-To provide guidance for practical applications, we plot the comparison of the classification accuracy across different SSCE structures in ~\Cref{fig6}.
-It is found that the combination of VGGNet and StyleGAN2-ADA reach the highest accuracy using the lowest time consumption, no matter whether the WD is present or not.
-This illustrates that the combination of VGGNet and StyleGAN2-ADA should be considered first when deploying the classification task in practice.
-Unlike the results obtained in Section \hyperref[4.1]{4.1}, the WD significantly influences the classification accuracy.
-Without the WD, training of some SSCE structures can become unstable, which is expressed as points A, B, and C in ~\Cref{fig6}b.
+To provide guidance for practical applications, we plot the comparison of the accuracy-time curve across different SGA-CNN pairs in \Cref{fig8}a and \Cref{fig8}b, with and without the TL technique, respectively.
+It is worth noting that though the maximum value of $ \gamma $ varies among different SGA-CNN pairs, we conduct additional experiments and illustrate the results based on the maximum $ \gamma $ across all SGA-CNN pairs, which is eight as illustrated in \Cref{tab1}.
+In other words, each SGA-CNN pair has eight groups of experiments for both WD settings, respectively.
+This standardizes the results, making them more amenable to comparison.
+The results reveal that the SGA-VGG pair achieves the highest accuracy with the least time consumption, irrespective of the presence of WD.
+This illustrates that the SGA-VGG pair should be priority considered when deploying the classification task in practice.
+It is worth noting that the training of several pairs can become unstable without the WD, indicated in points A, B, and C in \Cref{fig8}b.
+This suggests that WD contributes to stabilizing the training to a certain degree.

-In ~\Cref{tab3}, we compare our SSCE* structure with the existing methods from previous reports using the same dataset, the base dataset.
-From the table, we can find that the accuracy of 97.9\% exceeds all the listed methods, even for the binary classification, which is a much easier task compared with ours.
-This can show the effectiveness of our proposed structure and turns it into a new state-of-the-art milestone.